5G Ultra is Vodafone's name for 5G Standalone services in the UK - the next iteration of 5G. Here's what it can do for you and how you can get it.

 5G and health: Everything you need to know

 There has been a lot of misinformation posted on social media about 5G in relation to human health.
-Watch the video above and read our Q&A guide to find out the facts.
+Watch our videos and read our Q&A guide to find out the facts.